Zilliqa/ZIP/zips/zip-3.md

 | Rewarding cycle               | 15 DS blocks (~1 day) |

 We propose to limit the total staked amount across all seed nodes so as to ensure that the interest rate remains attractive for each seed node operator.
 This is fixed to 700 million ZILs (~USD 4.2 million).
 In other words, a maximum of 700 million ZILs will ever be locked.
-With this overall maximum, if 20 seed node operators participate in the staking program, then each seed node could stake up to 35 million ZILs ( ~USD 210k).
-However, with 10 seed nodes, the maximum that each seed node would be able to stake will be higher at 70 million ZILs ( ~USD 420k).
+With this overall maximum, if 20 seed node operators participate in the staking program, then each seed node could stake up to 35 million ZILs (~USD 210k).
+However, with 10 seed nodes, the maximum that each seed node would be able to stake will be higher at 70 million ZILs (~USD 420k).

-Given that 72, 947, 368 ZILs is the maximum possible reward that can be disbursed per year, the annual percentage yield for the maximum staked amount of 700 million ZILs is 72,947,368 x 100 /700, 000, 000 = 10.42%.
+Given that 72,947,368 ZILs is the maximum possible reward that can be disbursed per year, the annual percentage yield for the maximum staked amount of 700 million ZILs is (72,947,368 / 700,000,000) x 100 = 10.42%.

-Each seed node operator will have to stake a minimum of 10 million ZILs (~ USD 60k) to ensure that each operator has enough "skin in the game".
+Each seed node operator will have to stake a minimum of 10 million ZILs (~USD 60k) to ensure that each operator has enough "skin in the game".
 This minimum requirement is at the seed node level and not at the individual user or token holder level.
 Each seed node operator is in fact free to decide a minimum that it thinks is reasonable to attract end users and become the preferred seed node operator in the market.

 As for locking, any seed node is free to withdraw its deposit and reward at any point of time.
 This is to allow no active lockup of tokens in the contract.

 ## Specification